Tchelo99/DL-Households-Consumption-Balancing/README.md

 To use the code:

 * Prepare the Dataset: You can create your dataset using REFIT, UK-DALE, or REDD data.
-Download the raw data from the original sources:
+Download the raw data from the original sources

-** REFIT dataset
-** UK-DALE dataset

 * Train the Model: Run the train_main.py script to start training the seq2point model.
 Adjust parameters in the script as needed.